darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > Figure 8 shows clearly that constraining differential rotation is impossible.

 We are unsure what the referee is asking us to do here, and would appreciate clarification.
 As we discuss in the manuscript, combining the seismic rotation rate (interpreted as a solid-body average) with the surface rotational period already suggests rotational shear.
 We agree that localising this differential rotation from seismology alone is difficult given the data in hand (even at SNR of 10).
 However, as we also already discuss in the manuscript, and above, the objective of figure 8 is to summarise these difficulties.
 Since this is basically also the referee's point, we're not sure if this comment leads to anything actionable.

+# Other notes

+We have modified our discussion of the spectroscopic constraints and the interpretation of abundances, to incorporate input from some coauthors that was only received after submission.
+We apologise for the late changes.